yelon-L/chrome-ext-devtools-mcp/docs/TOOL_OPTIMIZATION_SUMMARY.md

 for (const name of commonDomains) {
   response.appendResponseLine(`- ${name}`);
 }
+response.appendResponseLine(
-response.appendResponseLine(`These are the standard Chrome DevTools Protocol domains.`);
+  `These are the standard Chrome DevTools Protocol domains.`, );
 ```

 #### 优化理由